 Hydrogen peroxide has been around for ages and has many uses including as a disinfectant, stain remover and even as rocket fuel.
 It is used medicinally to sterilize cuts, scratches and wounds but it appears it also has the power to kill nail fungal infections.
 Treating nail fungus with hydrogen peroxide, however, requires extreme care as the substance can cause unpleasant and dangerous side effects if used inappropriately.

-How to Get Rid of Nail Fungus Using Hydrogen Peroxide
+How to Get Rid of Fungi Using Hydrogen Peroxide

 Nail fungus is easy to treat.
 The challenge, however, is getting the medication to the affected area.
 As noted before, the fungus lives on the nail bed and uses the nail as a shield against destruction.
 The best way to use hydrogen peroxide is as a nail soak because this will allow the substance to penetrate the nail to kill the fungus hiding underneath.
 You will want to use a 3 percent hydrogen peroxide solution.
 Anything higher than that will cause skin irritation.

 - Cut the nail as short as possible

 - Mix equal parts warm water and hydrogen peroxide

 - Soak only the affected toe in the solution for at least 30 minutes; soaking the whole foot may cause the skin to become irritated

 - Try to leave feet uncovered for as long as possible; if you are walking around your house, wear open-toed sandals